Motherless Daughters Support and Online Therapy Group

 I was honored to attend and be part of a panel with motherless daughter Cheryl Strayed, author of "Wild" and others at the first Motherless Daughters Conference in Marina Del Rey, California, 2014, celebrating the 25th anniversary edition of "Motherless Daughters, hosted by Hope Edelman, and Irene Rubaum-Keller.

 Facilitating the Motherless Daughters Groups is a deeply enriching, collaborative experience.
-I appreciate the wisdom, compassion, resilience, vulnerabilities, and strengths I observe in motherless daughters and I learn so much from them!
+I appreciate the wisdom, compassion, resilience, vulnerabilities, and strengths I observe in motherless daughters.
+I learn so much from them!

 - Coping with trauma, loss, and stress, including Covid-19